All publications

 Annie Kensey, Centre de recherches sociologiques sur le droit et les institutions pénales (CESDIP)

-Changes in prison demographics in Europe, the state of knowledge.
+Changes in prison demographics in Europe, the state of knowledge

 Sonja Snacken, Emer.
 Professor, Vrije Universiteit Brussel

-Structural problems in prisons: Fostering solutions.
+Structural problems in prisons: Fostering solutions

 Vassilis Tzevelekos, Reader in law (Associate Professor) University of Liverpool, Member of the CPT